DaveBenham/VenomModules/README.md

 - x16
 - x32

-Note that CV inputs are ***not*** oversampled, so audio rate modulation may introduce significant aliasing.
+By default, oversampling is applied to all inputs.

+Oversampling has a significant CPU cost, so best to apply the minimum amount that sounds good.
+LFO rate modulation should not need oversampling.
+The three CV input ports have a context menu option to disable oversampling for that port.
+These ports have a LED above and to the right of the port.
+It is off if there is no patched input, or if the OverSample button is set to Off.
+It is yellow if there is input and oversampling is applied.
+It is red if there is input and oversampling is active for the module, but disabled for that port.

 ### Polyphony
 Wave Folder is fully polyphonic.
 The number of output channels is the maximum number of polyphony channels found accross all inputs.

 Inputs that match the output polyphony behave as expected.
 Monophonic inputs are replicated to match the output polyphony count.
 Polyphonic inputs with fewer channels get constant 0V for any missing channels.

 ### PRE-AMP knob and CV input
 Sets the amount of amplification applied to the input prior to any folding stages.

 The total amplification is the sum of the knob and CV values.
 The CV can be attenuated and/or inverted by the Pre-amp CV Amount knob.
+CV can be driven at audio rates.

 The knob ranges from 0 to 10, with a default of 1 (unity).
 But the CV is not limited, so the net amplification is unconstrained.

+By default, the Pre-Amp VCA is unipolar, meaning any net amplification level less than zero is treated as zero.
+The port has a context menu option to use a bipolar VCA instead that can process negative values and invert the signal.
+The LED above and to the left of the port glows yellow if bipolar mode is enabled.

+The Pre-Amp CV port also has the context menu option to disable oversampling, with the LED above and to the right indicating oversampling state.

 ### STAGE AMP knob and CV input
 Sets the amount of amplification applied at each stage of folding.

 The total amplification is the sum of the knob and CV values.
 The CV can be attenuated and/or inverted by the Stage Amp CV Amount knob.
+CV can be driven at audio rates.

 The knob ranges from 1 to 10, but the CV is not limited, so the net amplification is unconstrained.

 Note that the Stage Amp knob is scaled exponentially, but the CV is linear.
 The exponential knob scale makes it easier to dial-in the most useful values between 1 and 2.

+By default, the Stage Amp VCA is unipolar, meaning any net amplification level less than zero is treated as zero.
+The port has a context menu option to use a bipolar VCA instead that can process negative values and invert the signal.
+The LED above and to the left of the port glows yellow if bipolar mode is enabled.

+The Stage Amp CV port also has the context menu option to disable oversampling, with the LED above and to the right indicating oversampling state.

 ### BIAS knob and CV input

 Sets the amount of bias voltage to add to the input signal prior to any amplification.
 Non-zero bias leads to asymmetric folding.

 The total bias is the sum of the knob and CV values.
 The CV can be attenuated and/or inverted by the Bias CV Amount knob.
+CV can be driven at audio rates.

 The knob ranges from -5 to 5, but the CV is not limited, so the net bias is unconstrained.

+The Bias CV port has the context menu option to disable oversampling, with the LED above and to the right indicating oversampling state.

 ### IN input
 This is the input signal to be folded.

+The input is always oversampled at the level selected by the OverSample button.

 ### OUT output
 This is the final result of the wave folding.